aewallin/ptp2ntpd/README.md

 spec_ptp2ntpd
 ========

-Experimental White Rabbit SPEC PTP to NTP shared memory reflock driver.
+Experimental White Rabbit SPEC PTP to NTP shared memory refclock driver.

-Reads WR-time from SPEC shared memory and transfers it to NTP shared memory for use with the NTP shm reflock driver.
+Reads WR-time from SPEC shared memory and transfers it to NTP shared memory for use with the NTP shm refclock driver.

 To build: place get-time.c and spec_ptp2ntpd.c in spec-sw/tools/ and add them to the Makefile.

 usage
 ========
-Add line similar to these to /etc/ntp.conf
+Add a line similar to this to /etc/ntp.conf

-    # experimental reflock
+    # experimental refclock
     server 127.127.28.0 minpoll 4 maxpoll 4

 Resart ntp